mozicim/node-code-sandbox-mcp/README.md

 ## Usage 📖

 Once the server is running, you can start executing JavaScript code.
-Here’s a simple example:
+Here's a simple example:

 1. Open your browser and navigate to `http://localhost:3000`.
 2. You will see an interface where you can input JavaScript code.